 We convene citizens, organizations, businesses and institutions to identify common interests and work towards tangible outcomes.
 We work to foster neighborhood revitalization by creating financial, artistic and civic opportunities for members of our community.
 Our efforts ultimately fall within three categories: People, Place and Business.
 These three pillars create the foundation upon which we build our work.

-Northside UP is collaboratively sponsored by CenterState CEO, Catholic Charities of Onondaga County, Franciscan Collaborative Ministries, The Greater North Salina Business Association and St. Joseph's Hospital Health Center.
+Northside UP is collaboratively sponsored by CenterState CEO, Catholic Charities of Onondaga County, St. Joseph’s Hospital Health Center, the Greater North Salina Business Association and the Franciscan Church of the Assumption.
 Each of these organizations has unique strengths, identities, and influences, which Northside UP leverages to take an integrated, comprehensive approach to neighborhood revitalization.

 Northside UP Staff